Health insurance in the United States: Small employer group coverage

 When small group plans are medically underwritten, employees are asked to provide health information about themselves and their covered family members when they apply for coverage.
 When determining rates, insurance companies use the medical information on these applications.
 Sometimes they will request additional information from an applicant's physician or ask the applicants for clarification.

 States regulate small group premium rates, typically by placing limits on the premium variation allowable between groups (rate bands).
 Insurers price to recover their costs over their entire book of small group business while abiding by state rating rules.
 Over time, the effect of initial underwriting "wears off" as the cost of a group regresses towards the mean.
 Recent claim experience—whether better or worse than average—is a strong predictor of future costs in the near term.
 But the average health status of a particular small employer group tends to regress over time towards that of an average group.
 The process used to price small group coverage changes when a state enacts small group reform laws.

 Insurance brokers play a significant role in helping small employers find health insurance, particularly in more competitive markets.
 Average small group commissions range from 2 percent to 8 percent of premiums.
 Brokers provide services beyond insurance sales, such as assisting with employee enrollment and helping to resolve benefits issues.

 College-sponsored health insurance for students

 Many colleges, universities, graduate schools, professional schools and trade schools offer a school-sponsored health insurance plan.
-Many schools require that you enroll in the school-sponsored plan unless you are able to show that you have comparable coverage from another source.
+Many schools require that students enroll in the school-sponsored plan unless they are able to show that they have comparable coverage from another source.

 Effective group health plan years beginning after September 23, 2010, if an employer-sponsored health plan allows employees' children to enroll in coverage, then the health plan must allow employees' adult children to enroll as well as long as the adult child is not yet age 26.
 Some group health insurance plans may also require that the adult child not be eligible for other group health insurance coverage, but only before 2014.

 This extension of coverage will help cover one in three young adults, according to White House documents.